SafePolyMed-UdS/precisiondosing-api-go/README.md

 }
 ```

-# TODO:
+## TODO

 - [ ] Check in MedInfo for synonyms of active substances
-- [ ] Logging Framework with implementation in all functions
+- [x] Logging Framework with implementation in all functions
 - [ ] Endpoint for job queue overview
 - [ ] Test with real R call with return data
 - [ ] Handle failed R calls -> should we even send a response?